Log In

 These latest protests in Iran build on nearly a decade of recurring unrest driven by economic collapse, anger over political repression and a growing rejection of the Islamic Republic's social controls, especially compulsory hijab rules.

+Demonstrations that began on December 28 over currency freefall and fuel prices have tapped into grievances that surfaced in earlier protest waves in 2017-2019 and during the 2022 Mahsa Amini movement.
 The immediate trigger for the current unrest was a sharp slide in the rial and a rise in subsidised petrol prices in early December, which pushed up the cost of food and daily necessities for already strained households.
+Bazaar traders in central Tehran staged walkouts as the rial hit record lows against the US dollar, and protests quickly spread from the capital's major markets to other cities.

 Years of US sanctions, state mismanagement and corruption have eroded living standards, with inflation around 40% and unemployment high among the young, turning economic complaints into broader calls for political change.